root-project/root/tree/ntuple/v7/doc/specifications.md

 #### std::array<T, N> and array type of the form T[N]

 Fixed-sized arrays are stored as two fields:
   - A repetitive field of type `std::array<T, N>` with no attached columns.
     The array size `N` is stored in the field meta-data.
   - Child field of type `T` named `_0`, which must be a type with RNTuple I/O support.

-Note that T can itself be an array type, which includes support for multidimensional C-style arrays.
+Note that T can itself be an array type, which implies support for multidimensional C-style arrays.

 #### std::variant<T1, T2, ..., Tn>

 Variants are stored in $n+1$ fields:
-  - Variant parent field with one column of type Switch; the dispatch tag points to the principal column of the active type
+  - Variant parent field with one column of type `Switch`;
+    the dispatch tag points to the active subfield number.
   - Child fields of types `T1`, ..., `Tn`; their names are `_0`, `_1`, ...

 The dispatch tag ranges from 1 to $n$.